rear/rear/.github/ISSUE_TEMPLATE.md

 * rear version (/usr/sbin/rear -V):
 * OS version (cat /etc/rear/os.conf or lsb_release -a):
 * rear configuration files (cat /etc/rear/site.conf or cat /etc/rear/local.conf):
-* Your system architecture (x86 Intel compatible or POWER or something else):
+* Your system architecture (x86 Intel compatible or POWER and/or what kind of virtual machine):
 * Are you using legacy BIOS or UEFI boot or another way to boot?
 * Brief description of the issue:
 * Work-around, if any: